Inria-Empenn/narps_open_pipelines/README.md

 *Botvinik-Nezer, Rotem, et al. "Variability in the analysis of a single neuroimaging dataset by many teams."
 Nature 582.7810 (2020): 84-88.*

-## Getting Started
+## Contributing

 NARPS open pipelines uses nipype as a workflow manager and provides a series of templates and examples to help reproduce the different teams’ analysis.

-There are many ways you can contribute 🤗
+There are many ways you can contribute 🤗 :wave: Any help is welcome !
+Follow the guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md) if you wish to get involved !

 ### Installation

 To get the pipelines running, please follow the installation steps in [INSTALL.md](/INSTALL.md)

-### Contributing
+## Getting started

-:wave: Any help is welcome !
-Follow the guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md) if you wish to get involved !
+If you are interested in using the codebase to run the pipelines, see the [user documentation].

 ## References